Guernsey Sands Committee member and husband up for Pride of Guernsey 2017 Parents of the Year award

 Those wishing to attend can just turn up on the night for a cup of tea and a chat.
 For further information, please call 07781 103435 or email firstname.lastname@example.org.

 Guernsey Sands Memorial Garden can be found in Foulon Cemetery and is a place for reflection.
-The garden is currently undergoing a restoration project to revive, preserve and rejuvenate the area.
+The garden has undergone a restoration project to revive, preserve and rejuvenate the area.

-Guernsey Sands are working with the States of Guernsey to finalise the work and are keen to hear from volunteers interested in helping with the final stages of the project.
+Guernsey Sands are working with the States of Guernsey but are keen to hear from volunteers interested in helping with the ongoing maintenance and upkeep.

 Guernsey Sands Befrienders